CarolineQuinteros/Desafio-recriando-p-gina-do-instagram/README.md

 Desafio do DIO 💻
 --------------------------------------------
-Desafio da dio Recriar a página do instagram.
+Recriar a página do instagram.

 - utilizando Flex-box
 - Responsivo